 Results

 Model analysis using R-INLA took approximately 10 minutes to complete.
-The median of posterior medians for αi indicated that, on average, 4.28 robins were counted per party hour in 2017, but that number varied several orders of magnitude across the species range, from 0.01 to 73.50.
+The median of posterior medians for αi indicated that, on average, 4.28 robins were counted per party hour in 2017, but that number varied by several orders of magnitude across the species range, from 0.01 to 73.50.
 A map of posterior median values illustrated that the species was most abundant in regions with intermediate winter temperatures, and was least abundant in relatively warm and relatively cold regions (Fig. 2A).

-Posterior median values for ϵi varied from 0.28 to 1.44, with a median value of 0.81.
+Posterior median values for ϵi, the power law exponent for the relationship between effort and counts, varied from 0.28 to 1.44, with a median value of 0.81.
 The 95% credible intervals for ϵi indicated that 80% of estimates were not significantly different from 1, while all were significantly greater than 0.
-Recall that this value represented a power law exponent for the relationship between effort and counts.
 Estimates not significantly different from 1 indicated a positive linear relationship between effort and counts.
 Values significantly greater than 0 and less than 1 also indicated a positive relationship between effort and counts, but one with diminishing returns for additional count effort.
 A map of posterior median ϵi values highlighted the spatial structure in the effort effect (Fig. 2B).
 Locations with posterior medians well below 1 were frequently locations with relatively low abundance indices (Fig. 2A), suggesting that the majority of robins in a count circle could be counted with relatively low effort.
 Locations with posterior medians closer to 1 were frequently locations with relatively high abundance indices (Fig. 2A), suggesting an endless supply of robins for CBC volunteers to count.
 The two parameters, αi and ϵi, were significantly correlated across space, with a rank correlation coefficient of 0.26.

-Posterior median values for τi, when transformed to annual percent change, varied from -11.80 to 13.63, with a median value of 2.63.
+Posterior median values for τi, temporal trend during 1966-2017, when transformed to annual percent change, varied from -11.80 to 13.63, with a median value of 2.63.
 The 95% credible intervals for τi indicated that 8% of estimates were significantly lower than 0, while 44% were significantly greater than 0.
 A map of posterior median τi values (Fig. 2C) showed that trends in relative abundance had strong spatial structure.
 Credible intervals for τi values were used to illustrate where trends were significantly negative or positive (Fig. 2D), highlighting a pattern that is common for widely distributed North American bird species, where relative abundance during winter has generally decreased in the warmer parts of their range and increased in the colder parts of their range.
 This pattern indicates northward shifts in winter ranges over the past 52 years.
 The parameters αi and τi were significantly correlated across space, with a rank correlation coefficient of -0.16, indicating that the strongest trends were occurring at the margins of the geographic range where relative abundance was lowest.

 The posterior median estimate for ϕ, the dispersion parameter, was exp-log⁡(0.55)=1.83, significantly greater than 1, highlighting considerable overdispersion in robin counts relative to a Poisson distribution.
 Credible intervals for precision estimates for the random effects showed that all were important for explaining variation in the count data.
 When precision values were converted to a standard deviation scale, the random effects were ranked αi (SD = 1.58), κk (1.05), ϵi (0.25), and τi (0.04), in terms of the amount of variation explained in counts.